alexnitta/laptop/README.md

 You can verify this by `cd`ing to your home directory, then running `ls -la . | grep "\->"` to see only the symlinks.

 Any time you add a new dotfile in your local repo, you can run `rcup` to add a symlink for it.
 Push your changes up to GitHub, and now you have a portable dotfiles setup.

+## App-specific notes

+### VS Code

+Visual Studio Code has a [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) feature that helps when moving to a new machine.

+### iTerm2

+You can tell iTerm where to load and save preferences to:

+1. Click the iTerm2 menu
+2. Select Preferences
+3. In the Preferences tab, check the box next to "Load preferences from a custom folder or URL" and set up the folder to be the `preferences` folder in this repo.
+4. Next to "Save changes", you have a few options for how / when to save the preferences.